 • First, season your steaks with kosher salt the night before.
 Sprinkle both sides generously, then park in the fridge overnight.
 This allows osmosis to draw the salt into the meat.

-• Bring your steaks out of the fridge to let the warm up a bit before cooking.
+• Bring your steaks out of the fridge to let them warm up for at least 30 minutes before cooking.
+This will allow them to cook more evenly.

 • Melt the butter in a heavy skillet over medium-high heat.
 Sear both sides of the steak for 4 minutes, then remove to a platter.

-• Check the internal temperature of the filets, then return to the pan to finish cooking, flipping at least once.
+• Check the internal temperature of the filets, then return to the pan to finish cooking, flipping at least once so they’re coated with the pan sauce.
 Scroll down for the internal temperatures of rare, medium-rare, medium and well-done beef.

-• Keep the pan sauce warm and pour into a pitcher and drizzle over steaks to serve.
+• Keep the pan sauce warm, then before serving, pour it into a pitcher and drizzle over steaks to serve.

 Guide to Internal Steak Temperatures